coder-daemon/AXI_memory/README.md

 **Integration with Emerging Memory Technologies: ![](Aspose.Words.cfff0cf8-2c48-44f9-863c-8861a7060c7b.037.png)**

 Future efforts should consider integrating the AXI4 Memory Interface with emerging memory technologies.
-Evaluate its compatibility with non-volatile memory, resistive RAM, or other emerging memory types, and optimize the interface to leverage the unique characteristics of these technologies for improved performance and reliability.![ref1]
+Evaluate its compatibility with non-volatile memory, resistive RAM, or other emerging memory types, and optimize the interface to leverage the unique characteristics of these technologies for improved performance and reliability.

 **Comprehensive Verification Strategies ![](Aspose.Words.cfff0cf8-2c48-44f9-863c-8861a7060c7b.038.png)**

 Strengthen the verification methodologies by incorporating comprehensive testing scenarios for the newly introduced features.
 This includes designing test cases that specifically target wrap modes, protection levels, cache interactions, atomic access with lock signals, and any other enhancements, ensuring robust verification of the extended AXI4 Memory Interface.

-![ref1]

 **References**